adobe/antialiased-cnns/README.md

             print('Not initializing')
 ```

 **(2) Weights may accidentally start training** When initialized, the layer freezes the weights with `p.requires_grad = False` command.
-If you overwrite this, the fixed weights will start training and will not anti-alias properly for you.
+If you overwrite this accidentally, the fixed weights will start training and will not anti-alias properly for you.

-## (5) Results
+## (4) Results

-We show accuracy vs consistency for various networks.
+We show accuracy vs. consistency for various networks.
 We *italicize* a variant if it is not on the Pareto front -- that is, it is strictly dominated in both aspects by another variant.
 We **bold** highest values.

 Achieving better consistency, while maintaining or improving accuracy, is an open problem.
 We invite you to participate!

+Note that the current arxiv paper is slightly out of date; we will update soon.

 **AlexNet**